-As well as Selftrade’s Mutual Fund Selector, another way to select the correct share class is via sites such as FE Trustnet which, for each fund on the market, has one list for clean share classes only and one for other classes.
+As well as EQi’s Mutual Fund Selector, another way to select the correct share class is via sites such as FE Trustnet which, for each fund on the market, has one list for clean share classes only and one for other classes.
 The fund manager’s own website may also help.

 However, you may still see at least four ‘clean’ share classes, at which point you may decide to just plump for the share class with the lowest charges.